 Further to this, the beaches are well-equipped because of the possession of numerous beach resources.

 Scala means stairway, but this is not one.
 Prepare for a long white cliff, between Realmonte and Porto Empedocle (Agrigento).
 The beach is of a soft, limestone and blinding white sand.

 When you look at it, you admire what an artist nature can be.
 The Scala is beautifully carved by the wind and sea, creating patterns on the white terrain.

 It looks quite a bit like Milos island beaches if you ever been in that Greek island.

 Of course, some say that walking on the Scala is like walking on a vast white meringue.

 Ready for the Best Beaches in Sicily?

 Its Mediterranean location further makes it suitable for a visit year-round.
-This stems from its lack of huge seasonal variations in weather and climate, and as such the Sicily beaches are a delight.
+This stems from its lack of substantial seasonal variations in weather and climate, and as such, the Sicily beaches are a delight.

 What are you waiting for?
 Rush to your calendar and find the best time to do so right away!
 You do not want to visit alone, do you?

 Consider bringing your family too!
-You want them to enjoy the awesome wonders and resources of the city as well.
+You want them to enjoy the impressive wonders and resources of the city as well.